Important update – Trade Check Notices

 Next steps in the administration

-In early 2026, all Registered Group Members will be sent their Trade Check Notice.
+All Registered Group Members have been sent their Trade Check Notice.
 You will need to review this carefully and confirm that it accurately reflects the Trade Data that you registered by the Class Deadline.
-Any requests for amendments must be received by the date specified in the Notice.
+Any requests for amendments must be received by 12 February 2026.

 Once we have the confirmed Trade Data for each Registered Group Member, we will calculate the Unscaled Assessed Losses.
 These Unscaled Assessed Losses will be used to calculate the Interim Estimated Distribution Amount for each Registered Group Member.
 We estimate that notices will be sent out in mid-2026.